Meeco/js-sdk/packages/cli/README.md

 1. You can retrive all TODO tasks with `meeco client-task-queue:list`.
 2. You can also retrive different taks are in different state. e.g. Todo, InProgress, Done, Failed by providing STATE input. e.g `meeco client-task-queue:list -s InProgress`

+## Organization Flow

+### 1. Organization Creation

+Create your first organization:

+Provide a configuration file with your credentials, supply a [Organization Config](#Organization) file i.e.

+- `meeco organizations:create -c .my_org.yaml`

+you can check organization was created and in requested state waiting for approval

+- `meeco organizations:list -m requested`

+once approved it can be access with follwoing command

+- `meeco organizations:list`

+### 2. Retrive organization agent credential

+1. Ensure organization is created and validated first (see above)
+2. You can retrive organization credential using follwoing command `organizations:login <organization_id> > .org_agent_user.yaml`

 ## All Commands

 <!-- commands -->